forderud/RunInSandbox/ComElevation.md

 **WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.

-`Component Services` (dcomcnfg.exe) can be used to explicitly set the user account used for out-of-proc COM servers.
-This can be used to make a COM server always run with admin privileges without requiring any UAC prompt.
-Also need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.
+The [`HKCR\AppID\{APPID}\RunAs`](https://learn.microsoft.com/en-us/windows/win32/com/runas) registry value can be used to configure which user account is used for out-of-proc COM servers.
+This can be used to make a COM server always run with admin privileges without any UAC prompt.

+This registry value can either be edited manually or using `Component Services`:
 ![DCOM_RunAs](DCOM_RunAs.png)

-This will modify the [`HKCR\AppID\{APPID}\RunAs`](https://learn.microsoft.com/en-us/windows/win32/com/runas) registry value for the COM server.
+In order to be compatible with RunAs, elevated COM servers need to explicitly call `CoInitializeSecurity` in the COM server to enable lower privilege clients to connect.

 ### Instructions to test